-“The first two weeks are the hardest, and that’s why we’re here,” says Kelly Schellman, Lactation Consultant and Nurse Clinician at MU Pediatrics.
+“The first two weeks are the hardest, and that’s why we’re here,” says Kelly Schellman, lactation consultant and nurse clinician.
 “It does get much easier — and it’s such a bonding experience, too.”

-At Women’s and Children’s Hospital, there is a lactation consultant available seven days a week for more complex breastfeeding issues, and the nursing staff has extensive breastfeeding training to assist with your breastfeeding needs at the bedside.
+At our Family Birth Center, there is a lactation consultant available seven days a week for more complex breastfeeding issues, and the nursing staff has extensive breastfeeding training to assist with your breastfeeding needs at the bedside.

-“The first few days can be a whirlwind of emotions, and lactation staff is here to ensure breastfeeding gets off to a good start,” says Stephanie Lilley, Lactation Consultant at Women’s and Children’s.
+“The first few days can be a whirlwind of emotions, and lactation staff is here to ensure breastfeeding gets off to a good start,” says Stephanie Lilley, lactation consultant.

-Stephanie Lilley and Megan Burnam are lactation consultants at MU Women’s and Children’s Hospital.
-Lori Lampe and Kelly Schellman are lactation consultants available in MU Pediatrics and see moms and babies after they’ve been discharged.
+Lilley and Megan Burnam are lactation consultants who help mothers in the hospital after birth.
+Kelly Schellman is a lactation consultant available at our outpatient clinics and she see moms and babies after they’ve been discharged.

-At MU Pediatrics, lactation consultants see babies from 2 days old up to several months.
+At South Providence Pediatrics clinic, lactation consultants see babies from 2 days old up to several months.
 They sit down with the moms and their babies for one-on-one, one-hour appointments and go through their problems: what’s the hardest thing they’re dealing with, and how can they help them.
 Then they watch a feeding, do pre- and post weights to show how much milk is transferring and talk about latch and milk supply.
 Often, they identify specific problems, but sometimes they’re just there to provide reassurance.

 The issues that typically bring moms to the breastfeeding clinic are sore nipples and latch.
 Tongue-ties and milk supply, whether perceived or truly low, are common, too.